arthmoeros/rik/README.md

 npm install iunctio
 ```

-Iunctio needs to know where to locate the resources it has three ways to do so:
+Iunctio needs to know where to locate the resources, it has three ways to do so:

 - First argument on Iunctio command is a relative path from where it is run.
 - Environment variable IUNCTIO_HOME is set to an absolute path